trizin/NFT-Marketplace-on-Avalanche/README.md

 ## Creating an auction

 So far, so good!
 Let's build a function for creating auctions.
-Before calling the `createAuction` function in the auction manager, first, we have to give approval for the token.
+Before calling the `createAuction` function in the auction manager, first, we have to give approval for the token that we are going to auction.
 Giving approval to the auction manager will let the auction manager transfer our token to the newly created auction contract.

 Here are the steps.